LumoSQL/lumosql/README.md

 * [the not-forking tool](https://lumosql.org/src/not-forking/),
 which is a script that needs to be downloaded and installed manually (we will be packaging it as soon as we can.)
 The instructions for not-forking are on its website.
 * [Fossil](https://fossil-scm.org/).
+Fossil is extremely backwards-compatible so any version > 2.0 can be
-Fossil version 2.13 or later from your distrbution, or [2.13 or 2.12.1 from the Fossil download page](https://fossil-scm.org/home/uv/download.html). *Note!* Ubuntu 20.04 and Debian Buster do not include a sufficiently modern Fossil.
-Since you now have a development environment you may find it easiest to [build trunk yourself](https://fossil-scm.org/home/doc/trunk/www/build.wiki).
-These instructions have been tested on Ubuntu 20.04:
+  made to work.
+However it's easiest to get version 2.13 or later from your distrbution or build from source.
+  (*Note!* Ubuntu 20.04, Debian Buster and Gentoo do not include a sufficiently modern Fossil, while NetBSD and Ubuntu 20.10 do.)
+Since you now have a development environment anyway you can [build Fossil trunk according to the official instructions](https://fossil-scm.org/home/doc/trunk/www/build.wiki) or this simpler version (tested on Ubuntu 20.04 LTS):
     * wget -O- https://fossil-scm.org/home/tarball/trunk/Fossil-trunk.tar.gz |  tar -zxf -
     * sudo apt install libssl-dev
     * cd Fossil-trunk ; ./configure ; make